 DSD (Direct Store Delivery) Compliance

-For high-velocity or specialty items like beverages, bakery, or health and beauty products, Kroger may authorize Direct Store Delivery (DSD), where vendors deliver directly to individual stores rather than through distribution centers.
-DSD requires a different operational model and compliance framework.
+Kroger may authorize Direct Store Delivery (DSD) for high-velocity or specialty items—beverages, bakery, health and beauty.
+Under DSD, you deliver directly to individual stores rather than through distribution centers.
+It is a different operational model with its own compliance framework.

 DSD vendors must: